AdamKyle/flare/resources/info/rules/section-1.md

 - 1. Do not post any private data.
 That includes, but not limited to: Your real name, address, email address, phone number, credit cards, log in details.
   - 1a.
 The Creator, or any other admin of the game, will never EVER ask you for any of this information, in any form be it email or other wise.
-- 2. Racial Slurs, Threats of death, Personal character attacks or attacks on the person of any kind, be it their race, sexual identity, heritiage, ectra...
-Will not be tolerated and will start with a 10 minute silence and progress to a permananet ban at The Creator's disgrestion.
+- 2. Racial Slurs, threats of death, personal character attacks or attacks on the person of any kind, be it their race, sexual identity, heritiage, ectra...
+Will not be tolerated and will start with a 10 minute silence and progress to a permananet ban at **The Creator**'s disgrestion.
 - 3. **Chat is self moderated**.
 Chat will for the most part, aside from rules written here, moderate themselves.
 How ever it should be noted that all chat history is kept and unencrypted.
 The Admin can, at any time, see any message including private messages.
 While we will not jump in and moderate chat we will be looking for suspicious activity and applying the appropriate punishments if needed.
 - 4. You can only send 25 messages every two minutes.
 Failure to heed this will result in the game self silencing you for five minutes.
   - 4a.
 The Creator can silence you for 10, 30 and 60 minutes.
 During this time you will not be able to chat at all.
   - 4b.
 When the time out is finished you will see a message in chat telling you, you can chat again.
+    - If you are not logged in and you have the email setting enabled, you will get an email when you can speak again.
 - 5. No auction is to take place in chat, you want to sell something, use the market board.
 Failure to heed this, will result in 10 minute chat time outs followed by bans for repeated offenses.
-- 6. **NEVER** Give away your secret answers for your security questions.
-The Creator will never ask for these in any form.
+- 6. **NEVER** Give away your secret answers for your security questions. **The Creator** will never ask for these in any form.

 ## Getting Banned